ajrlewis/w4lkies-app/README.md

-# flask_vercel_template
+# w4lkies_app

-A Flask full-stack template for Vercel.
+A Flask and HTMX application for w4lkies.